1. When should I arrive at Pitzer College?

 9. How do I pay my fees?

-You can expect to receive an invoice for any fees due the College during the first week of your program.
-Payment must be completed by the end of the second week of the program.
-All payments must be made in U.S. dollars and can take the following forms:
+You can expect to receive an invoice for any fees due to the College during the first week of your semester.
+Payment must be completed by the end of the second week of the semester.
+All payments must be made in U.S. dollars through CashNet which is accessible through your Pitzer student portal.

 10. How will I get money and where can I do banking?

-Upon arrival in the U.S., it is good to have at least $50 in U.S. money to avoid difficulties in currency exchange.
-Currency exchange offices are located only at LAX and not at Ontario Airport.
+Upon arrival in the U.S., it is good to have at least USD 100 in U.S. money to avoid difficulties in currency exchange.
+Currency exchange offices are located only at Los Angeles International Airport (LAX) and not at Ontario Airport (ONT).
 Near the campus are several banks where you can deposit checks and establish accounts.
 You can also wire money ahead of time from home.
 The bank will hold these funds for three days.
 Two local banks you may want to consider using are:

 Bank of America